Supporting You

 To find out more about the training and to apply for a place, please contact the TAVIP team on info@tavip.org.uk.

-Coding and Computer Group
+TAVIP Coding and Computing Group

 - Encouraging and supporting young visually impaired people to study coding and computer science.